luozhonghai/spine-runtimes/README.md

+This is a simple port of the Spine runtime for Godot 4, but with support for the 3D system instead.
+Work in Progress.

+Original readme below.
+___
 # Spine Runtimes

 This GitHub project hosts the Spine Runtimes which are needed to use [Spine](http://esotericsoftware.com/) 2D skeletal animation data with various game toolkits.